ufal/nametag3/README.md

 ### Installation for AMD

-In step 4, delete `torch` from `requirements.txt`, and install all the required packages except PyTorch with RoCm support, which will be installed with a separate command later:
+In step 4, delete `torch` from `requirements.txt`, and install all the required packages except PyTorch with ROCm support, which will be installed with a separate command:

 ```sh
 venv/bin/pip install -r requirements.txt